jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE skip
 .notes For database access, Rodauth uses Sequel internally, but you can certainly use ActiveRecord in your application and still use Rodauth.
-You would have to setup a Sequel database connection and create a model for the accounts, but that is pretty much it.|Sequel is not as small as Roda, but it still adds less than 9MB to your application's memory overhead.
+You would have to setup a Sequel database connection, but that is pretty much it.|Sequel is not as small as Roda, but it still adds less than 8 megabytes to your application's memory overhead.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>require 'sequel'
-<b>Sequel::Model.db = Sequel.connect('postgres://...')</b>
+<b>DB = Sequel.connect('postgres://...')</b>

 plugin :rodauth do
   enable :login, :logout
-  <b>account_model Class.new(Sequel::Model(:users))</b>
+  <b>db DB</b>
+  <b>accounts_table :users</b>
 end
 </code></pre>